lim-james/monte-carlo-options-pricer/README.md

 I have documented the vision for this project and the different areas of technicalities I would be exploring along the way.

-- [v0.6.0] Modularity
-  - Make it ready to be shipped as a package
 - [v0.7.0] Variance Reduction
 - [v0.8.0] Performance + Instrumentation
   - Optimising and playing with different performance tools